Want to use Pinterest trends to create scroll-stopping content? You’ve come to the right place.

 Will these trends help you create scroll-stopping content and attract attention from a wider audience on Pinterest?
 In short, yes.

 We’ve covered a lot in this guide today.
-To recap, you’ve learned how to find the most popular keywords, the top trends in Winter 2021, and how to use them to grow your Pinterest traffic.
+To recap, you’ve learned how to find the most popular keywords, the top trends, and how to use them to grow your Pinterest traffic.

 Now all that’s left for you to do?